hiteshjoshi1/commands/aws_learn/networking/dns.md

 |   D           |224.0.0.0 to 239.255.255.255   | 1110            | Multicast            |
 |   E           |240.0.0.0 to 247.255.255.255   | 1111            | Experimental         |

+Class A - The first bit of the first octet is always set to 0 (zero).
+Thus the first octet ranges from 1 – 127.
+7 bits remain - 2^7= 127

+TODO- Subnets and Subnet masking - do seprately